5y5tem5/panrAQ/README.md

 # panrAQ
-panrAQ (Pronounced "Pan Rack") is a little program to decrypt/encrypt Palo Alto Network firewall secrets.
+panrAQ (Pronounced "Pan Rack" or "Pan Run") is a little program to decrypt/encrypt Palo Alto Network firewall secrets.